marcantondahmen/automad/automad/README.md

 All methods are `camelCased`.

     $Cache->pageCacheIsApproved()

-### Console Commands

-All console commands and corresponding filenames are lowercase and don't have any word separator.

-    php automad/console createuser > automad/cli/createuser.php

 ### Composer Packages

 Composer packages are excluded from Automad's internal naming convention in terms of directory structure, filenames and classes.